snowy-the-arctic-fox/snowy-the-arctic-fox/README.md

 An extension to Chat GPT, Furry GPT gives out information like how a furry talks!
 #### **Warning**
 The Furry GPT AI can produce explicit responses.
 The clean version that is suitable for public use is still being worked on
+### FurGen
+This AI is a Fursona drawing mechanism.
+Input a text of your fursona and it will draw it perfectly!
+#### **Warning**
+The FurGen AI can produce explicit images.
+The clean version that is suitable for public use is still being worked on, but there will be an app specifically made for explicit images.
+### Megaman I TAS (full playthrough)
+This is a TAS for the Megaman I game.
+Using FCEUX, an NES emulator, it can automatically play the game perfectly without taking damage!
+This is **not** AI.
+This TAS was created by me by typing in controller inputs for every frame of the game, allowing a completly damageless playthrough!
 ### General Programming
 As for programming, I am trying to make virtual machines more... accessable to the users across the world.
 Ranging from Windows to MacOS to even a chromebook! (hopefully)